Incidents and Injuries

 A USA Hockey Incident report must be completed immediately following each incident or injury.
 Take a photo of the completed report and submit it to the Director of Managers via e-mail within 24 hours of injury.

 In addition to the possibility of on-ice injury, there may be incidents that occur off-ice that the manager or a parent must report.
-Incidents include injury resulting from team events, parent altercations, player altercations, locker room occurrence, damage to property, or other possible situations that can occur between individuals and teams.
+Incidents include injuries resulting from team events, parent altercations, player altercations, locker room occurrences, damage to property, or other possible situations that can occur between individuals and teams.
 Complete a report for all questionable incidents and submit them to the Director of Managers.

 - A copy of the completed report must be kept in the binder for the duration of the season.

 Reminder: The manager is privy to many aspects of player/family life.
 All information is confidential unless express permission is given from the parent/guardian.

 As a registered member of USA Hockey, members may file an injury claim with the USA Hockey Insurance program.
 Please refer to the USA Insurance and Claims website for additional details.